goodylili/goodylili.github.io/content/posts/Fastify_Adoption_Guide_Overview,_Examples,_and_Al.md

++++
+title = "Fastify Adoption Guide" date = "2024-08-06"
+author = "Ukeje Goodness"
+description = "In this adoption guide, we’ll discuss some reasons to choose Fastify, key features, compare Fastify to some popular alternatives, and more"
+[taxonomies]
+tags = ["JavaScript", "Web development", "Framework", "Technical", "APIs"]
++++
+---

+_**[LogRocket](logrocket.com) made this piece possible.
+They provide AI-first session replay and analytics that shows you what's wrong.**_

 # Fastify Adoption Guide: Overview, Examples, and Alternatives

 As your frontend applications receive increasing demand, they require fast and responsive backends to deliver the optimal user experiences.
 You’ll need a framework that plays nicely with the frontend tooling and frameworks you’re building with.

 There are many backend frameworks to choose from across the various server-side languages.
 If you’re looking to use JavaScript, especially on your app’s frontend, you can consider using Fastify.